Research-Basecamp/Julio-salas/_pages/home.md

 social: true # includes social icons at the bottom of the page
 ---

-My research focuses on immigration, race/ethnicity, emotion, social stratification, and health.
-I am currently conducting research in New York City.
+[My research](https://julio.relevant-research.com/research) focuses on immigration, race/ethnicity, emotion, social stratification, and health.
+I am currently conducting research in Mexico and New York City.
+My first co-authored academic article published in *The Journal of Nutrition Education and Behavior* assessed the impact of online approaches to expanding access to the Supplemental Nutrition Assistance Program (SNAP) in New York.
+View this article and more on my [publications page](https://julio.relevant-research.com/publications).
+Visit my [graduate student page here](https://sociology.berkeley.edu/graduate-student/julio-fernando-salas).